Which one of these is the surest way to scare away a potential customer?

 And what was the result?

-150 Marketing Qualified Leads were generated from sales chat, which led to 84 opportunities added to the pipeline.
-Almost $1 million of open opportunities in the first quarter of 2018 alone.
+Thousands of Marketing Qualified Leads were generated from sales chat, which led to 84 opportunities added to the pipeline, and over $4.5 million of open opportunities in 2018, of which $1.2 million became closed won deals.

 If implemented and used effectively, sales chat is a guaranteed way to boost revenue and grow your company.